mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 Here are just a few topics that are important to dive into to fully master dependencies.

 First there's "designing dependencies".
 By this I mean the techniques that guide one in creating the interfaces and wrapper types that you put in front of a dependency in order to make it controllable.
-We showed off a few examples of this, such as the `LocationClient` and `ContactsClient`, but we didn't actually build those types from scratch in this talk.
+We showed off a few examples of this, such as the `Analytics` `LocationClient`, but we didn't actually build those types from scratch in this talk.

-There is a lot to about how those clients were designed, and how to make them maximally flexible for testing and previews.
+There is a lot to know about how those clients were designed, and how to make them maximally flexible for testing and previews.
 It is also important to know when it is appropriate to model something as a dependency and when it is not.
 Not _everything_ should be a dependency, and on the flip side, some things should be dependencies that don't at first seem like dependencies.

 Next there is the idea of overriding dependencies.
 We have already seen a glimpse of this for previews where we used the `withDependencies` tool to override dependencies just for the preview.
 But there are so many more cool things we can do.